 SIGNALS OF INAPPROPRIATE PRACTICES INVOLVING PARENTS AND COMMUNITY USEFUL SUPPORTS AND RESOURCES Caregivers communicate with parents only about problems or conflicts, ignore parents' concerns, or avoid difficult issues rather than resolving them with parents.
+Invite parents, grandparents and other members of the community to the learning environment (Day- care, Pre-school, etc.) to share stories, cultural practices, songs, etc. with the children.
+Develop a collection of audiocassettes of children's jingles, rhymes, songs and finger plays in the dominant language of the group along with all others represented in the children's group.
 There are no family pictures displayed nor any indication of family involvement.
-Books, pictures and other interesting materials related to various cultural practices are neither visible nor available.
-Cultural and other individual differences are ignored.
-Differences among children are stressed to such an extent that some children are made to feel that they do not belong or fit in.
-Invite parents, grandparents and other members of the community to the learning environment (Daycare, Pre-school, etc.) to share stories, cultural practices, songs, etc. with the children.
-Organize parent evenings or schedule some time during the Parent-Teacher's meeting for parents to share their culture and aspects of their cultural practices with other parents.
-Invite all parents to bring cultural artefacts, foods, pictures, video presentations, dress, etc. for display and/or use in sensitising all in attendance about the diverse cultural practices celebrated at that centre.
-Develop a collection of audiocassettes of children's jingles, rhymes, songs and finger plays in the dominant language of the group along with all others represented in the children's group.
-Make a collection of cultural artefacts, clothing, pictures and other items to be used for displays, discussions and project-work especially for special cultural celebrations.
-Be sure to collect artefacts and objects for all the cultural communities represented in the children's group.
-Reference: A World of Difference: Readings on Teaching Young Children in a Diverse Society, Carol Copple, ed.
+Organize parent evenings or schedule some time during the Parent-Teacher's meeting for parents to share their culture and Make a collection of cultural artefacts, clothing, pictures and other items to be used for displays, discussions and project-work especially for special cultural celebrations.
+Be sure to collect Books, pictures and other interesting materials related to various cultural practices are neither aspects of their cultural practices with other parents. artefacts and objects for all the culture communities represented in the children's group. visible nor available.
+Invite all parents to bring cultural artefacts, foods, pictures, video Reference: A World of Difference: